About The Study

 Study Approach

-Women and female youth (at least 12 years of age) already enrolled in the CARMA cohort, as well as new participants (both HIV-positive and HIV-negative), will be asked to participate in the study.
-After informed consent has been obtained, standard CARMA data collection will occur.
-Participants will fill out a questionnaire pertaining to personal and family history of endocrine/metabolic or reproductive dysfunction, as well as medications, procedures or diseases affecting the normal functioning of any of these.
-Detailed questions regarding menstrual cycles and reproductive histories will also be included.
-Saliva will be collected by participants in order to assess late-evening and early-morning salivary cortisol levels.
-A maximum of twenty ml of blood will be collected as per usual CARMA research sample procedures.
+Study participants were women living with HIV and HIV-negative controls 12–50 years of age who had intact ovaries and were enrolled between December 2008 and April 2017 in the Children and Women: AntiRetrovirals and the Markers of Aging (CARMA) cohort.
+Participants filled out a questionnaire pertaining to personal and family history of endocrine/metabolic or reproductive dysfunction, as well as medications, procedures, or diseases affecting the normal functioning of any of these.
+Detailed questions regarding menstrual cycles and reproductive histories were also included.
+Saliva was self-collected by participants to assess late-evening and early-morning hormone levels.
+A maximum of twenty mL of blood was collected for analysis and comparison between study participants.

 Additional Information